 How a Change of Marital Status Affects Your Taxes

 If you got married this year, congratulations!
 In terms of taxes, marriage could mean big changes.
 First, your filing status has changed and you now have the option of filing jointly with your spouse.
 Filing a joint return means a standard deduction worth $24,800.

 If you and your spouse decide to file separate returns, itemize deductions if your spouse does so on their return.
 In addition, you might not be able to claim the following tax benefits if you and your spouse file separately:

 - Student loan interest

 - Earned Income Tax Credit (EITC)

 - Premium Tax Credit

 - Child and Dependent Care Expenses

-You may be able to deduct any alimony you pay if your agreement was entered into prior to January 1, 2019.
-Any agreements updated after December 31, 2018 may also disallow the alimony deduction.
+You may be able to deduct alimony payments made in 2020 if your agreement was entered into prior to January 1, 2019.

 Why Jackson Hewitt®?